 You may not know it, but actually, school productions do matter in the real world as relevant experience, especially in the entertainment industry.
 School productions entice industry directors and producers as audience, or if you’re lucky, your teachers could actually be professional playwrights or producers.
 Join these organizations or audition for them when you have the chance.
 Even if it is a volunteer or low-paying project, this may help you get noticed by a talent agent.

 A job well done could make a lasting impression on your superiors and land you somewhere!

-Many actors attend workshops in order to learn, meet, and perform for experienced personalities.
+Many beginner actor attend workshops in order to learn, meet, and perform for experienced personalities.
 Should you choose to pay to attend a casting director workshop, this can be a great way to meet casting directors and possibly be called in for auditions.